mar4ehk0/test/1/README.md

 3 - When executing the “remove [SKU] [QTY]” product removal command, the information on product removal was updated (similar to 2).
 If the quantity of products <= 0, then you need to delete the corresponding entry in the XML.

 4 - The script can work in console or via POST requests

+see folder 1

+## 3 First character to uppercase
+Write the command in one line to convert the first character to uppercase.
+Example москва should be Москва

+see file 3.php